FBakkensen/bctddflow/test/README.md

 - Cleans up after tests
 - Provides a consistent initialization pattern for all tests

-### 4. TestLibrary.al (Codeunit 50099)
+### 3. TestLibrary.al (Codeunit 50099)

 A codeunit that provides additional test utilities:
-- Wraps TestSuite functionality for easy access
-- Provides a clean API for test codeunits
+- Provides a clean API for test codeunits with standard assertions
 - Centralizes test utility functions
+- Uses standard Microsoft test libraries directly

-### 5. HelloWorld.Test.al (Codeunit 50000)
+### 4. HelloWorld.Test.al (Codeunit 50000)

 An example test codeunit that demonstrates how to use the test framework:
 - Shows proper test initialization